WebAuthn Passwordless Login

 Frequently Asked Questions and Troubleshooting

 You are not accessing your site under HTTPS.
 WebAuthn is only available for HTTPS sites with a valid certificate.
 This is a security precaution baked into the WebAuthn standard.
 The plugin actually checks if the site is accessed through HTTPS using Joomla's Uri class.
 In rare cases where the server lies about the protocol you might not see the button even though your site (claims to be) HTTPS.
-Same goes if you have edited your configuration.php file and set up the optional $live_site configuration parameter with an http:// protocol prefix instead of https://.
+The same applies if you have edited your configuration.php file and set up the optional $live_site configuration parameter with an http:// protocol prefix instead of https://.

 Also note that third party login modules and components implementing their own login form may not display these buttons just yet.
 We added new infrastructure to support them, much like what we had to do in Joomla!
 3.2 to support Two Factor Authentication.